Global Down Syndrome Foundation Educational Grants

-The Global Down Syndrome Educational Grants have provided $232,500 to local Down syndrome organizations from around the United States funding 23 innovative educational programs to medical professionals, self-advocates and parents of people with Down syndrome.
+Since they were launched in 2012, the Global Down Syndrome Foundation Educational Grants have provided $232,500 to local Down syndrome organizations from around the United States, funding 23 innovative educational programs to medical professionals, self-advocates and parents of people with Down syndrome.

-Grant recipients detailed their ideas, budgets and goals for educational programs as part of their applications, which were reviewed by Global and NDSC for thoroughness, potential, diversity and sustainability.
+Grant recipients detailed their ideas, budgets and goals for educational programs as part of their applications, which were reviewed for thoroughness, potential, diversity and sustainability.
 More than 70 applications have been submitted through the program.
 View the press release.

 - Club 21 Learning & Resource Center (Southern California) — “Equipping Educators” will provide funding for substitute teachers so that 50 general education teachers can attend training on inclusion and addressing the needs of students with Down syndrome.

 - Down Syndrome Alliance of the Midlands (Nebraska and Iowa) — “Down Syndrome Education Series for Parents” will help parents of children with Down syndrome be better equipped to participate in their students’ education, work more effectively with their school districts, and prepare for transitions.